dasianejones/Jeopardy/README.md

 2) pick a category and its associated point value

+Categories:

+     .
+Category needs a few clickable elements beneath them that are worth a variety of points.
+- These elements need to be:

+     .
+Clickable
+     .
+Store a value (the points it’s worth)
+     .
+Disappear or disable themselves after they’ve been selected.

 3) answer question in alotted time period

     . when category is clicked, 10 second timer begins